Henry Hope (Royal Navy officer): Early years

-Whilst Swiftsure was at sea, her captain, Benjamin Hallowell, learnt that a French squadron under Admiral Ganteaume had put to sea.
+Whilst Swiftsure was at sea, her captain, Benjamin Hallowell, learnt that a French squadron under Admiral Honoré Joseph Antoine Ganteaume had put to sea.
 Hallowell decided to return to reinforce Sir John Warren's squadron, but on 24 June 1801 Swiftsure encountered Ganteaume's force, which quickly overtook the damaged, slow, and undermanned Swiftsure.
 The French force consisted of four ships of the line and a frigate.
-The Indivisible and Dix-Août succeeded in shooting away Swiftsures yards and masts, forcing her to surrender.
+The Indivisible and Dix-Août succeeded in shooting away Swiftsures yards and masts, forcing her to strike her colours.
 Two men were killed, two were mortally wounded, and another six were wounded aboard Swiftsure, whilst the French lost 33 killed and wounded.
 Hope was taken prisoner.
 (The French Navy took Swiftsure into service under her existing name.)